 As with all negotiations, how you act and what you do during the insurance settlement process will affect the outcome of your claim.
 In general, your own policy will require that you cooperate with your insurance company as your claim is investigated and resolved.

 Of course, what cooperation means is subject to different interpretations.
-It usually comes down to what is reasonable under the circumstances: your right to privacy balanced against the company's right to get enough information to process your claim.
+It usually comes down to what's reasonable under the circumstances.
+Your rights (including your right to privacy) must be balanced against the company's right to get enough information to process your claim.

-If you have any dispute with the adjuster for your insurance company over submitting to a medical examination, providing information, or following policy rules, do not take the adjuster's word as gospel.
-Read the policy.
+If you have any dispute with your insurance company's adjuster over a medical examination, providing information, or following policy rules, don't take the adjuster's word as gospel.
+Read your policy.
 If you don't have a copy, the adjuster must provide you with one.